Thebeleiver1/MarketPlace/README.md

 ![colours](/readmedocs/design.png)

-Gentium Book Basic is set at a slightly heavier weight than Gentium basic, and is used for publishing books at small point sizes.
+Color were choosed to make more simple to make more kids and family friendly and keeping in the mind for the visibility purpose.

+Google fonts were choose to make website looks better and the fonts which are easier to use and looks attractive at the same time.

 Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
 It was optimised for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms.

 ## Wireframes

-Wire Fraim was made usinf figma https://www.figma.com/file/BeAjfu1eRpS27Gpdzis3sRPQ/Untitled
+Wire Fraim was made using figma https://www.figma.com/file/BeAjfu1eRpS27Gpdzis3sRPQ/Untitled

 ![wireframe](/readmedocs/figma1.png)
 ![wireframe](/readmedocs/figma2.png)